-The History of Augustana College
+The History of Augustana University

 At the urging of Lutheran Scandinavian leaders, Hillsboro Academy was renamed The Literary and Theological Institute of The Lutheran Church of the Far West in 1846.
-A short time later, the school moved north, to Springfield, Ill., where it was renamed again — this time to Illinois State University.
+A short time later, the school moved north to Springfield, Illinois, where it was renamed again — this time to Illinois State University.
 According to school records, a number of the nation’s early influencers attended ISU, including former Secretary of State John Hay and Robert Todd Lincoln, the son of Abraham Lincoln. (photo on right)

 The College on Wheels

-Nick-named by historians as “the college on wheels,” Augustana wasn’t done moving yet.
+Nicknamed by historians as “the college on wheels,” Augustana wasn’t done moving yet.

 In the Midwest, the railroad, industry and farming opportunities drew Norwegian and Swedish immigrants by the thousands — all of whom were looking for a place to settle; somewhere to call home.